Yutman/react-projects/README.md

 #### They were introduced in React 16.8 to enable state and other React features without writing a class.
 #### The most commonly used hooks are useState for managing state, useEffect for side effects, and useContext for accessing the context API.
 #### Hooks allow for cleaner and more concise function components, encourage reusable code, and make it easier to follow the flow of a component's logic.
-#### Below are react projects based on the hooks I've learned and here I effectively apply them.

 # useState
 #### The useState hook in React allows you to add state to function components.